Environmental Justice Tracker

 Proposed Rule, Rollback

-We track Power Plant Effluent Limits on our Regulatory Tracker.
+Track Power Plant Effluent Limits on EELP’s Regulatory Tracker.

 Background

-On March 29, 2023, EPA proposed a new rule to impose stricter standards on wastewater discharge from coal-fired power plants that disproportionately impacts low-income communities and communities of color.
-Wastewater discharge from these plans often includes toxic heavy metals, including mercury and arsenic, as well as nutrient pollution and solids that can harm people and ecosystems.
+On March 29, 2023, EPA proposed a new rule to impose stricter standards on wastewater discharge from coal-fired power plants.
+Effluent from these plants disproportionately impacts low-income communities and communities of color.
+Wastewater discharge from these plants often includes toxic heavy metals, including mercury and arsenic, as well as nutrient pollution and solids that can harm people and ecosystems.
 If implemented, EPA estimated the rule would remove about 584 million pounds of pollutants in wastewater discharge from coal-fired power plants each year.
+EPA finalized the rule in May 2024.